4th January 2022

 Of course, this money will have to be paid back eventually so it is important you only go down this route if you are confident in your company’s long-term viability going forwards.
 If you are considering obtaining emergency funding for your business, a specialist such as UK Business Finance can help you secure the most appropriate type of funding in the most cost-effective way possible.

 For some businesses, life after coronavirus may never be the same again.
-For example, social distancing measures may mean a venue can now only accommodate a percentage of the customers it once could have.
-As customer levels reduce, you may find staffing requirements also need to be pared down to accommodate this.
+If customer levels have reduced, you may find staffing requirements also need to be pared down to accommodate this.

-If you are considering making redundancies after the furlough scheme ends, you need to ensure you follow government guidelines to protect yourself from the risk of an unfair dismissal claim further down the line.
+If you are considering making redundancies, you need to ensure you follow government guidelines to protect yourself from the risk of an unfair dismissal claim further down the line.
 The way you select employees for redundancy must be fair, and this must be done using the correct process.

 Staff who have been furloughed continue to accrue statutory holiday entitlements throughout this time.
-If an employee was put on furlough at the start of the scheme in April 2020, a year later, it is reasonable to assume that they could have built up a considerable amount of annual leave.
+If an employee was put on furlough at the start of the scheme and remained on it until it ended, it is reasonable to assume that they could have built up a considerable amount of annual leave during this time.
 This could cause both logistical and financial problems for employers when employees return to work.

 If employees have not opted to use any of their holiday entitlement during the furlough period, they will be returning to work with an inflated amount of annual leave to be taken over the course of the next two years.
 This could mean your business is left short on staff members at a time when you need all your employees to be working to aid in the recovery process.
 You are able to restrict employees’ annual leave so long as there is a valid business reason for doing so, and new regulation now means that annual leave can be rolled over into the next two leave years in order to give companies more flexibility to manage their workforce during this time.

 However, even if this does not pose practical problems to your business, you will still need to factor in this paid annual leave which you will be required to provide your employees.
-If you are worried that you will not be able to afford staff holiday pay after furlough, then you should seek expertise help and advice as soon as possible.
+If you are worried that you will not be able to afford staff holiday pay, then you should seek expertise help and advice as soon as possible.

 When an employee is made redundant, they are entitled to be paid for all holidays which has been accrued but not yet taken; this is typically paid as a lump sum payment in the redundant employee’s final pay.
 The additional holiday entitlement built up over the furloughed period will need to be factored into the cost of making any staff redundant once this scheme ends.

-If you are worried your company will struggle to survive once the furlough scheme comes to an end, it is vital that you seek expert help and advice from a licensed insolvency practitioner.
+If you are worried your company will struggle to survive now the furlough scheme has come to an end, it is vital that you seek expert help and advice from a licensed insolvency practitioner.
 Real Business Rescue has over 70 insolvency practitioners across the country, here to provide you with the guidance you need.

 We can talk you through all the options open to your company which may involve a form of restructuring by way of an Administration process, formal negotiations with creditors through a Company Voluntary Arrangement (CVA), or even liquidation if financial pressures have got too much for the company to recover from.